 We are pleased to have someone with senior academic and operational experience in higher education to assume this role of leadership in this critical time for the University and higher education in general.

 Allan Cahoon, PhD, University Professor and Past President, Royal Roads University, Victoria, BC.
 He became President and Vice-Chancellor of Royal Roads University in 2007 and served in that capacity until December 31, 2018.
-While on leave in 2019 he was a Visiting International Professor at ITSEM (Monterrey TEC), Mexico and AVANS University of Applied Sciences, Breda Netherlands.
-He is currently a University Professor and interim president, Sofia University, California.
+While on leave in 2019 he was a Visiting International Professor at ITSEM (Monterrey TEC), Mexico, and AVANS University of Applied Sciences, Breda Netherlands.
+He is currently a University Professor and President at Sofia University, California.

 Dr. Cahoon has served on the editorial boards of four journals, authored or co-authored more than 40 articles, and edited or contributed chapters to numerous books on organizational development.
 He has presented more than 85 adjudicated conference papers throughout his academic career.
 He was named an outstanding academic by the Inter-American Organization of Higher Education in and is a successful federal research grant recipient.
 In May 2015, Maple Leaf Educational Systems awarded him its highest recognition, the Medal of Excellence and Honour.